ldrumm/libbeemo/docs/source/building.rst

 ========
 Building ``libbeemo`` is pretty straightforward as far as it goes.
 However, it varies a bit depending on your platform.
 For this tutorial, we'll be assuming a Linux based OS using the GCC C compiler.
-While libbeemo works just-fine-thankyou on windows, building any C or C++ software is frought with difficulty on that platform, and involves a lot more "Click on this"-type instructions, rather than "paste this into the console and be done with it" type instructions.
+While libbeemo works just-fine-thankyou on windows, building any C or C++ software is fraught with difficulty on that platform, and involves a lot more "Click on this"-type instructions, rather than "paste this into the console and be done with it" type instructions.

 To ease the lexical burden, we're going to write from a Linux-centric perspective.
 However, once the build-dependencies are installed, the steps are the same.